madworx/caddy-put-upload/README.md

 # caddy-put-upload

-ChatGPT: Summarize what this project does.
+caddy-put-upload is a project that allows you to use HTTP PUT requests for file uploads in the Caddy server.

 ## Using

 ### Pre built binaries

-ChatGPT: If you want to use it with basic authentnication, or with the security module, you can use the pre built binaries.
+For use with basic authentication or the security module, you can utilize the pre-built binaries available.

-the dist/caddy-put-linux-x86_64 has the caddy standard modules. the dist/caddy-put-security-linux-x86_64 has the caddy standard modules and the security module.
+- `dist/caddy-put-linux-x86_64` has the caddy standard modules.
+- `dist/caddy-put-security-linux-x86_64` has the caddy standard modules and the security module.

 ### Build your own

-Example of building your own docker image:
+You can build your own Docker image using the example provided:

 ```dockerfile
 FROM caddy:2.6.4-builder AS builder